MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/new-environments-visual-studio-teams-branch-retail-projects.md

 ![VSTS project](./media/2-VSTS-project.png)

-After you create the new Azure DevOps, you must allow Azure DevOps to access it.
+After you create the new Azure DevOps project, you must give Azure DevOps access to it.
 First, create a new personal access token on the Azure DevOps account.
 Then configure the LCS project with the correct URL and personal access token.

 ![LCS project](./media/3-LCS-project.png)